Home » Blogs »

 I say a snapshot because additional events are added to the calendar daily, and updates are made to the events already listed.
 Always check an event listing and click through to the event website to see if anything has changed.
 We would hate to hear you went to an event only to find it canceled (it has happened).
 We also make mistakes, occasionally, and list things for the wrong date or don't get notified of changes to events after we list them.
 I want to take a moment to thank Ken Lum for catching some of our errors and letting us know so we can correct them.

 Each week we list at least three picks.
-Here are mine for this week:-
+Here are mine for this week:

 Opportunity lost.
 SciSchmooze 2.18.19

-Submitted by David Almandsmithby Herb Masters
+by Herb Masters

 Hello Science Lovers,

 I hope that you had a bit of science in your Valentine's Day this past week.
 Sadly, as you probably know, NASA finally acknowledged what seemed inevitable.
 NASA's Mars Opportunity rover declared dead after record-setting mission Opportunity was such a thrill for us for so much longer than planned.
 The amount of information we got from Opportunity and Spirit is amazing.
 For two "little" rovers on a not so distant planet who were only planned to last 90 days each, I am in awe.
 Spirit made it until 2010, which was an amazing accomplishment but who would think that in 2019 we finally have let Opportunity rest on Mars?
-Check out a bit ofby Herb Masters
+Check out a bit of

 Hello Science Based Thinkers and Readers,